 - a.
 Approving authority limits

-- Individuals and borrower group limits; and
+- b.
+Individuals and borrower group limits

-- Concentration limits as to facility and industry segments.
+- c.
+Concentration limits as to facility and industry segments

 Moreover, the Bank monitors credit exposures, and continually assesses the creditworthiness of counterparties.
-It also obtains security where appropriate, enters into collateral arrangement with counterparties and financial decision making.
+It also obtains security where appropriate, enters into collateral arrangements with counterparties and financial decision making.